You want smart political talk without the meltdowns?

 So I can't say Republicans were any more self-reflective.

-They're they're lovely people.
+They're lovely people.

 You should do it sometime.

-You know, Trump said he based a lot of uh his thinking on talk radio, which was really the voice of the people.
+You know, Trump said he based a lot of his thinking on talk radio, which was really the voice of the people.

-It wasn't filtered through any uh elitists.
+It wasn't filtered through any elitists.

-Um yeah, immigration is a really big issue.
+And yeah, immigration is a really big issue.

-The the strange thing about the immigration issue, and that is the the one issue that completely set him apart from anyone else who has run for president in our lifetime, certainly, and even beyond that.
+The strange thing about the immigration issue, and that is the one issue that completely set him apart from anyone else who has run for president in our lifetime, certainly, and even beyond that.

 Democrats could have already wrecked the country and changed it enough demographically that no Republican could win again, as in California.